sandhuharshdeepkaur/sandhuharshdeepkaur/README.md

 - 🌱 I’m currently working as an Associate Quality Assurance Engineer.

-- 👯 I’m looking to collaborate on Java Projects.
+- 👯 I’m looking to collaborate on Robotframework projects with Python.

 - 📫 How to reach me?
 Leave a mail:- harshdeepkoursandhu25@gmail.com